pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_files.md

 # File Sharing API for Objective-C SDK

-Upload and share files up to 5 MB on PubNub.
-When a file is uploaded to a channel, subscribers receive a file event with file ID, filename, and optional description.
+Upload and share files up to 5 MB per file on a channel.
+When uploaded, subscribers receive a file event with file ID, filename, and optional description.

 ## Send file